About the Chair

 We are part of the Finland Futures Research Centre the futures studies department of the Turku School of Economics at University of Turku.

-Co-chairholder Katriina Siivonen is an adjunct professor of cultural heritage research and university lecturer in futures studies.
-Her work interweaves cultural heritage research, sustainability science and transdisciplinary approaches.
-Through more than 25 years of research, she has developed the study of cultural sustainability transformation and heritage futures into a thematic research area.
+Co-chairholder Katriina Siivonen is university lecturer in futures studies and adjunct professor of cultural heritage research.
+Her work interweaves futures research, cultural heritage research and sustainability science into transdisciplinary approaches.
+Through more than 25 years, she has developed the study of cultural sustainability transformation and heritage futures into a thematic research area in the society.

-Co-Chair, Leena Jokinen is Education Manager at Finland Futures Research Centre active in topics of collaborative foresight, networked foresight and sustainability innovation in the the shipbuilding sector.
-She investigates learning pathways for business people who seek to better utilise foresight and develop their futures literacy.
+Co-Chair Leena Jokinen is Education Manager at Finland Futures Research Centre active in topics of networked corporate foresight and sustainability innovation in the shipbuilding sector.
+She investigates ways business people can better utilise foresight and develop futures literacy.

 How we synergize